API Reference

 async def set_test_context(auto_close: bool = False) -> AsyncGenerator[None, None]:

 A context manager that creates a new context in which you can place a dedicated test session.
-It’s intended for use in tests where the test and the application share a single transaction.
+It is intended to test the application when it shares a single transaction.

 Use auto_close=False if you’re using a test session and transaction that you close elsewhere in your code.

-Use auto_close=True if you want to call a function in a test that uses a context while the middleware is not active, and you want all sessions to be closed automatically.
+Use auto_close=True to call a function in a test that uses a context while the middleware is not active.
+All sessions close automatically.

 put_savepoint_session_in_ctx